 I’m a designer.
 I believe in elegant technology crafted with empathy.
+I love to conceptualise and deliver meaningful products at scale, software that is easy to learn and delightful to use.
 Not interested in design for designers, definitely not an influencer.
-I love to conceptualise and deliver meaningful products at scale and delightful experiences.
 As usual, my portfolio is not up to date…

 These books document the work and the culture of sumUX, my team at Google.
 The first edition we made was called V.1, a diary of sumUX Visual Design team process.
 This book celebrates visual designers’ point of view when developing our visual language, and how that is reflected in product.
 The aim of the project is to showcase, inspire, and create dialogue between projects, reading each piece of work in the light of the others.